Olefi/olefi.github.io/index.md

 <a id="about-me-section"></a>
 ## 👋 About Me
-My journey into data began as a **Data Scientist at Lombard Insurance**, giving me first-hand experience in the production data lifecycle.
-I pivoted to Data Engineering to focus on building the reliable, scalable infrastructure that underpins successful analytics.
-When I'm not designing pipelines, I enjoy **[INSERT HOBBY HERE, e.g., trail running, reading]**, which helps me maintain a problem-solving mindset.
+My journey began as a **Data Scientist at Lombard Insurance**, providing critical, production-level insight into modeling needs and data quality assurance.
+This foundational experience inspired a strategic pivot to **Data Engineering**, where I now specialize in building the reliable, scalable cloud infrastructure that underpins advanced analytics.
+I focus on bridging the gap between complex analytical models and robust, enterprise-ready data systems, ensuring high performance from ingestion to deployment.
 ---

 <a id="contact-section"></a>